toashd/pydetect/README.md

 ```

 ### Installation
 The easiest way to install [OpenCV](http://opencv.org/) on a Mac is to use pip and brew.
-OpenCV needs [numpy](http://www.numpy.org/) to be installed, so make sure it is properly installed.
+OpenCV needs [numpy](http://www.numpy.org/) to be installed, so make sure it is properly installed too.

 ```
 $ pip install numpy